-Utterances were segmented into C-units which consist either of an independent clause plus any dependent clauses or of a partial sentence (see Appendix N).
+Utterances were segmented into communication units, which consist either of an independent clause plus any dependent clauses or of a partial sentence.
 Utterances that were broken off by the speaker were counted as mazes.
 Timing is not indicated in the transcripts.
 Socioeconomic status, parental education and ethnic background are not indicated in the transcripts.